AICYJ/javastudy/04_01_Random_Evolution_pokemon/README.md

 The second flow of thinking is what methods are needed.
 Finally, through imagination, we decide how to construct and flow variables and methods

-In fact, all developers have their own methods, so you don't have to have too stereotyped thinking.
+In fact, all developers have their own style, so you don't have to have too stereotyped thinking.
 Just refer to it and accept what you need.

 ## 1. Check the variables to be used.